-The school publishes an accessibility plan which sets out how it increases access for disabled pupils to the curriculum, the physical environment and information.
+The school publishes an accessibility plan which sets out how we will increase access for disabled pupils to the curriculum, the physical environment and information.

-The school's accessibility plan sets out how the governing board will promote and improve access to education for disabled pupils through:
+The school's accessibility plan sets out how the Governing Body will promote and improve access to education for disabled pupils through:

-- increasing the extent to which disabled pupils can participate in the school curriculum, ie teaching and learning, participation in after-school clubs and school visits - improving the environment of the school to increase the extent to which disabled pupils can take advantage of education and associated services, ie improvements to the physical environment of the school and physical aids to access education - improving the delivery to disabled pupils of information which is provided in writing for pupils who are not disabled, eg handouts, timetables, textbooks and information about school events.
+- increasing the extent to which disabled pupils can participate in the school curriculum i.e. teaching and learning, participation in after-school clubs and school visits. - improving the environment of the school to increase the extent to which disabled pupils can take advantage of education and associated services i.e. improvements to the physical environment of the school and physical aids to access education. - improving the delivery to disabled pupils of information which is provided in writing for pupils who are not disabled e.g. handouts, timetables, textbooks and information about school events.

-11. FUNDING AND RESOURCES
+FUNDING AND RESOURCES:

-The school receives additional funding from the Local Authority each year to facilitate the needs of pupils requiring additional SEN support.
+The school receives additional funding from the Local Authority each year to facilitate the needs of pupils requiring additional SEND support.
 The value of this funding is based on a range of indicators relating to prior attainment of pupils entering the school and levels of deprivation.
-The school leadership team, through consultation with the SENCO and governing board, decide on how this funding will be deployed to meet the range and level of need for pupils with SEN across the whole school.
-This is a finite sum and is not adjusted through the year to take into account any changes in the cohort of pupils with SEN.
+The school leadership team, through consultation with the SENDCO and Governing Body, decide on how this funding will be deployed to meet the range and level of need for pupils with SEND across the whole school.
+This is a finite sum and is not adjusted through the year to take into account any changes in the cohort of pupils with SEND.

-12. REMOVING PUPILS FROM THE SEN RECORD
+REMOVING PUPILS FROM THE SEND RECORD

-In consultation with parents, the child will be considered for removal from the SEN record where they have made sustained, good progress that:
+In consultation with parents, the child will be considered for removal from the SEND record where he / she has made sustained, good progress that:

-- betters the previous rate of progress and has sufficiently closed the attainment gap between the child and their peers of the same age, - or where a child's wider development and /or social needs have improved and progress in the targeted area is considered to be sustained - and additional SEN provision is no longer required to ensure this progress is sustained.
+- betters the previous rate of progress and has sufficiently closed the attainment gap between the child and their peers of the same age, - > or where a child's wider development and /or social needs have improved and progress in the targeted area is considered to be sustained - and additional SEND provision is no longer required to ensure this progress is sustained.

-13. SUPPORTING PARENTS/CARERS OF CHILDREN WITH SEN
+SUPPORTING PARENTS/CARERS OF CHILDREN WITH SEND